raydelvecchio/SwiftAI-v2/README.md

 Methods and classes used to generate PyTorch dataset from our generated corpus.

 # TODOs:
-* add new embeddings (model.resize_embeddings) to model after we instantiate it
-  * Look up docs for Model to see how to do this
 * Train model with metrics to track progress (loss, accuracy, BLEU)
   * As part of this, we should save model to a file to load up at any other time
-* Create test loop to get accuracy on test set?
 * Load saved model and make predictions based on it (new file separate from train.py)
 * upload to server to host a website for making such predictions